harta55/EnTAP/docs/source/interpreting_the_results.rst

 The final EnTAP annotations are contained within the |final_dir| directory.
 These files are the summation of each stage of the pipeline and contain the combined information.
 So these can be considered the most important files!

-All .tsv files in this section will have the following header information (from left to right)
+All .tsv files in this section may have the following header information (from left to right) separated by each portion of the pipeline.
+Some headers will not be shown if that part of the pipeline was skipped or the information was not found for any of the input sequences.

+General Header Information
     * Query sequence ID

+Frame Selection Header Information (optional)
+    * Open Reading Frame

+Expression Analysis Header Information (optional)
+    * FPKM

+Similarity Search Header Information)
     * Subject sequence ID
     * Percentage of identical matches
     * Alignment length